Two Thousand Maniacs!: Legacy

+Due to its structure, Two Thousand Maniacs! has been acknowledged as a predecessor to the modern slasher film.
+In Sixties Shockers: A Critical Filmography of Horror Cinema, 1960-1969 (2025), film scholars Mark Clark and Bryan Senn describe Two Thousand Maniacs! as "Lewis's most ambitious and entertaining picture."
+Lewis himself cited the film as his personal favorite work in his filmography.

-"An all-time great because of all the sadism", enthused Cramps singer and horror aficionado Lux Interior.
-"The people who act in the movie actually live in the town where it was filmed—they look very inbred.
+Lux Interior, vocalist of The Cramps and a horror film enthusiast, praised the film as "An all-time great because of all the sadism.
+The people who act in the movie actually live in the town where it was filmed—they look very inbred.
 There's a wonderful scene where they take this sexy girl and drop this 2,000lb. rock on her from 20 feet, and the whole town's out there watching.
 Old ladies all looking, like, 'What are we doing here?'"

-In popular culture

 The 1980s alternative rock band 10,000 Maniacs took their name in homage to the film as a way of making them stand out from other bands on the college rock scene.
 The John Waters film Multiple Maniacs is named in homage to the film, as well.